Britannia Industries Ltd (BSE: 500825, NSE: BRITANNIA) — Business Report / Investor Feed

 Channel Economics

-Sources: [103] [122] [133].
-The rising trade discount trend reflects competitive intensity, particularly from regional players who "give the wholesale a lot of margin… and the retailer a lot of margins" [134].
-Management has controlled overheads and leveraged fixed costs to offset [143].
+Sources: [81] [86].
+The rising trade discount trend reflects competitive intensity.
+Regional competitors "give the wholesale a lot of margin… and the retailer a lot of margins" [87].
+The GST dual pricing also created temporary retailer arbitrage on ₹5/₹10 packs [128].

 Distribution Moat

-- Key drivers of share gains: "distribution would be still the number one factor followed by our brand strength" [88].
-Share gains confirmed in focus states: "we've actually gained share in all of these states" [147].
+- Key driver of share gains: "distribution would be still the number one factor followed by our brand strength" [56].

 - GST-driven consolidation: 5% GST rate will squeeze 500+ unorganised players; big three = 70% of market [33].

-- General trade profitability: "our most profitable channel is our general trade portfolio" [53] — structural advantage makes distribution expansion self-reinforcing.
+- General trade profitability: "our most profitable channel is our general trade portfolio" [35].

 - D2C threat limited in food: Limited competitive risk from D2C players in food category [89].